mato/docker-unikernel-runner/README.md

 to wire L2 network connectivity from Docker to the unikernel.
 Runner will drop all capabilities with the exception of `CAP_NET_BIND_SERVICE` before launching the unikernel.

+## Known issues

+* (to be filed) MirageOS `direct` networking stack on `unix` always starts with the same MAC address.
+Until this is fixed it is not possible to run more than one unikernel.